zurferr/dotML/README.md

 | 32 | 3         | 15          | 4        | 26    |
 | 40 | 4         | 17          | 9        | 10    |

-Each table gets modeled as a cube in Cuby.
+Each table gets modeled as a cube in dotML.
 A cube encodes the business logic on how data should be aggregated in dimensions and metrics.
 ```yaml
 cubes: